swt30/thesis/chapters/01-introduction/01-introduction.md

 The ever-increasing number of known exoplanets, many of which have both mass and radius measurements, are a diverse and interesting set of objects to which to apply these models.

 ![
-  Example of some internal structure models for Solar System planets, Jupiter in this case.
+  Example of some internal structure models for Solar System planets, Jupiter and Saturn in this case.
-  On the left, a wholly convective model; on the right, a model with a radiative window.
-  --- *From @Guillot1995*
+  --- *From @Guillot2015*
-](jupiter-pie-structures){#fig:jupiter-pie-structures}
+](jupiter-saturn-pie-structures){#fig:jupiter-saturn-pie-structures}

 Others had previously considered the internal structures of planets in our solar system,^[For example, see @Hubbard1980 or @Guillot1995.] but the study often taken as the base for planetary interior modelling is by @Zapolsky1969 who constructed mass--radius relations for large homogeneous isothermal spheres.
 Since then a number of internal structure models have been developed specifically for exoplanets,^[@Guillot1999] with work on super-Earths beginning about a decade ago.^[e.g. @Valencia2006; @Fortney2007; @Sotin2007; @Seager2007; a recent review for giant planets is provided by @Guillot2015]